sentoz/loggie-docs-en/docs/user-guide/use-in-kubernetes/collect-container-logs.md

 After the modification is complete, `helm upgrade` again.
 The helm template will automatically add some additional mount paths and configurations.
 If you upgrade from a lower version, you need to modify the deployed Daemonset yaml.
 Please refer to issues [#208](https://github.com/loggie-io/loggie/issues/208) for specific principles.

+Please note:

+- Container log collection without mounted volumes under containerd runtime has not yet been run in large-scale production.
+Please use it with caution in production environments.